Table of Contents

 Ans: Cleaning with vinegar gives a microwave a long-lasting shine without much effort.
 Just place some vinegar in a microwave-safe bowl and get it to a roaring boil inside the microwave.
 Allow the steam to cool, and scrub softly with a microfibre pad.

 Ans: Yes, dish soap is one of the most common and highly preferred cleaning agents for a microwave.
 Dish Soap removes common stains and smells from the microwave and can be easily wiped off with a damp cloth without leaving any residue.
-Dish Soap is easily available in your kitchen and won’t be wasted.

-First, before you start anything, remove the turntable ring and the microwave plate.
+Ans: First, before you start anything, remove the turntable ring and the microwave plate.
+Sprinkle one-fourth of the baking soda in the oven interiors.
+Use the damped cloth to clean the interiors of the oven.

-Ans: With just 3 simple steps, you can easily remove the burnt smell from inside an oven:
+Ans: With just 3 simple steps, you can easily remove the burnt smell from inside an oven.
+Step 1 is cleaning the microwave from the inside thoroughly.
+Step 2 is getting rid of the bad odour.
+Step 3 is to deodorise your microwave overnight.

 Loved what you read?
 Share it with others!